Petzl Stop: 2019 Version

 The Stop was updated for sale in 2019 replacing the original version.
-Changes to the design including updates to the dead man's handle, the bobbins and the carabiner slot.
+Changes to the design including updates to the handle, the bobbins and the carabiner slot.
 This version also saw Petzl shift the intended use of the Stop to recreational only use.
 The 2019 version of the Stop is no longer certified for Industrial use and Petzl now sell products such as the Petzl Rig and Petzl I'D S for Industrial use instead.